 Tbilisi is a must see for any self-respecting fan of short breaks.
 A mix of the ancient and the modern, of Islam and Christianity, the city also provides gorgeous cuisine (what they cannot do deliciously with a chickpea is not worth knowing), ample internationally renowned cultural entertainment and world-class wine, all at a fraction of the cost of say a Paris, London or Milan.

-A particular highlight is to meander up hill to Tbilisi’s highest point where its ancient fortress and enormous statue of Mother Georgia are situated.
+A particular highlight is to meander uphill to Tbilisi’s highest point where its ancient fortress and enormous statue of Mother of Georgia are situated.